-The regional public transit network in LA County consists of 17 "Included or Eligible" fixed route operators (including Metro).
+The regional public transit network consists of 17 "Included or Eligible" fixed route operators (including Metro).
 Included operators (and routes) are those that were operating within LA County in 1971 at the time of adoption of the TDA/STA statute.
-State of California Transit Development Act/State Transit Assistance statute.
 Eligible operators (and routes) are those added to the Formula Allocation Procedure (FAP) since that time.